polarpixel/ppx_skin/README.md

 ppx_skin
 ========

-Ein Backend-Skin für Redaxo 4.4 und 4.5
+Backend-Skin for Redaxo 4.4 und 4.5

+To use an own client's lgo, just place logo.png with a height of 65px in the files directory of the plugin.